Sparkx120/reactfromscratch/README.md

 #React From Scratch

-I have included basically all the bare essentials to make a full fledges web app.
+I have included basically all the bare essentials to make a full fledged web app.

 ##Quick Start
 If you have not done so already you should probably go grab a copy of nodejs.